 You take cash from your pension pot whenever you need it.

-For each cash withdrawal the first 25% (quarter) will be tax-free and the rest will be taxed at your highest tax rate by adding it to the rest of your income.
+For each cash withdrawal normally the first 25% (quarter) will be tax-free, but the rest will be added to your other income and is taxable.

 There might be charges each time you make a cash withdrawal and/or limits on how many withdrawals you can make each year.

 Things to think about